DimkaGrek/UserCards/README.md

   grid layout that adjusts correctly on different screen sizes.
 - On the mobile version, the header menu "Home" and "Tweets" transforms into a "burger" menu for better user experience.
+- Separate page `/tweets` where users' tweets are displayed.

 ## Technologies Used